fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

 The keyword `break` can be used to terminate prematurely the looping while the keyword `continue` can be used to skip the execution of the code that is in the while block for the current iteration if a certain condition is met.

-## for-each
+## enhanced for

-To improve the inelegance of the standard for loop, the for-each has been introduces to iterate over iterators types of objects.
-The syntax is more clean and concise, therefore it can be used always, the only limitation is that the for-each hides the iterator and therefore it is not possible to call **.remove** or filtering in general (also element replacements during traversing).
+To improve the inelegance of the standard for loop, the enhanced for has been introduces to iterate over iterators types of objects.
+The syntax is more clean and concise, therefore it can be used always, the only limitation is that the enhanced for hides the iterator and therefore it is not possible to call **.remove** or filtering in general (also element replacements during traversing).
 The syntax is the following:

 ```java